Tolbunts color and patterns often change as they mature into adults, and also as they age- click here for some examples.

 You can show them, they are not recognized by APA and can not be judged any farther that variety.
-They can not take breed (hmmm- what if they are the ONLY polish there? not sure then).
+They can not take breed (but have before being the only polish at the show).
 Most shows IF you find tolbunts at them- it will be one or two breeders with them.
 This makes showing them and getting BV & RV very easy- even at every National show so far that they have been at.

 I'm not knocking showing them- they need to be shown- and I do show mine (and they get BV & RV)!!
 BUT- when people try to tell you how good their birds are based off show wins- you might want to ask how many tolbunts were there, and how many breeders.
-Research the breed, learn to tell a POLISH with good type, learn what to look for in the tolbunt COLOR (it's not it's own breed), ask questions, go to Backyard Chicken and read the tolbunt polish thread, go to the Polish Breeders website and read the proposed color standard (is being revised though still a good start)- learn what makes a good bird.
+Research the breed, learn to tell a POLISH with good type, learn what to look for in the tolbunt COLOR (it's not it's own breed), ask questions, go to Backyard Chicken and read the tolbunt polish thread, go to the Polish Breeders website and read the working color standard that is APA approved - learn what makes a good bird.